 Data Sources on Injuries Caused By Law Enforcement

 The Law Enforcement Epidemiology Project at the University of Illinois Chicago School of Public Health aims to provide a framework for a comprehensive surveillance system based on existing public health data sources that can be implemented in nearly all U.S. states immediately to augment police reports and Bureau of Justice Statistics data on civilians injured by law enforcement.
 We identify useful data sources, describe their strengths and limitations, data dictionaries and SAS code for identifying cases.
+For a detailed overview of the data sources cited below, please refer to the Council of State and Territorial Epidemiologists document titled "Standardized surveillance case definition for law enforcement-involved injuries and fatal encounters (LEIFE) among community members".

 State and Local Level Data Heading link